airbnb/javascript/README.md

   <a name="variables--always-initialize"></a><a name="7.2"></a>
   - 7.2 Always initialize variables.
+If their value is unknown at the point of declaration, use `null`.

     ```javascript
     // bad